at-bay/log4j-checker/README.md

+### Description
+`log4j-checker` tool helps identify whether a certain system runs a vulnerable version of the log4j library.
+Download it and run on each suspected system in your organization.
+Please refer to the usage section for more details.
+### About At-Bay
+At-Bay is an insurance company designed to help businesses understand and address digital risk by combining world-class technology with industry-leading insurance expertise.
+We question, analyze, and monitor the risk of every company in our portfolio and support our brokers and our insureds throughout our partnership.

+### License
+The project is licensed under MIT License.

+### Author
+Amit Mor

 ### Prerequisites
 To automatically scan all running Java processes, you would need an installation of [jps](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/jps.html).
 First verify your Java version (from cmd: `java -version`) and install the appropriate JDK using: